dallasplunkett/todo_app/README.md

-# todo_app
+# Todo App
-A simple todo application.
+A simple todo application to practice programming.

+### How to Use
+1. Download the repo
+2. Open index.html with Chrome
+3. Play